libgd/libgd/src/readme.txt

                 approach) link with the corresponding .c files to use the provided fonts.
 The null-terminated C string specified by the fifth argument is drawn from left to right in the specified color.
-(See [253]gdImageStringUp for a way of drawing vertical text.)
+(See gdImageStringUp for a way of drawing vertical text.)
 Pixels not set by a particular character retain their previous color.